 Jurong BirdPark is a wildlife knockout.
-If travelling with a toddler, you might consider seeing the park on the panorail – air-conditioned transport that cuts out a lot of walking.
-Some 1500 African birds fly freely around the Waterfall Aviary.
+If travelling with a toddler, you might consider seeing the park on the panorail – an air-conditioned monorail loop that cuts out a lot of walking.
+Some 600 African birds fly freely around the Waterfall Aviary.
 Jurong even has its own version of Phillip Island’s penguin parade – the penguins waddle around a simulated Antarctic environment.
 To reach the bird park by public transport, take the MRT to Boon Lay Station (EW27), then switch to SBS bus 194 or 251.

 Singapore Zoo is designed on the “open” principle, covering 28 hectares.
-Kids love the baby animals, including some threatened ape species born in the zoo, such as proboscis monkeys, douc langurs (found in the rainforests of Vietnam and Laos), white rhinos and orang utans.
+Kids love the baby animals including some threatened ape species born in the zoo, proboscis monkeys, douc langurs (found in the rainforests of Vietnam and Laos), white rhinos and orang utans.

 Singapore Science Centre is a whiz-bang wonder.
 Children just love its interactive nature.
 Over 850 exhibits include 35 sculptures and displays in a garden setting.
 Don’t miss the Omni-Theatre with its virtual voyage simulation experience.
 Reach the Science Centre by catching the MRT to Jurong East Station (EW24/NS1) then SBS bus 335.